-This, of course, is perfectly fine since learning what the phrases could mean helps you understand the game of bowling better and gives you an edge in your game.
-It is important however to make sure that when you learn a new phrase you take time to learn its meaning as well.
+Being a novice to the terminology is perfectly fine since learning the phrases will improve your understanding of the game of bowling better and gives you an edge in your game.
+However, it is essential to make sure that you take time to learn its meaning when you learn a new phrase.

-A couple new terms that you may have heard throughout the alley as you have bowled could have been the terms of ‘wet’ or ‘dry’ lanes.
-Normally when we think of the terms of wet and dry we usually think of water in some shape or form.
+A couple of new terms that you may have heard throughout the bowling alley as you have bowled could have been the terms of ‘wet’ or ‘dry’ lanes.
+Typically when we think of the terms wet and dry, we usually think of water in some shape or form.

 That is not the case with our bowling alleys.
-Instead the terms wet and dry refer to the saturation of oil on the lanes, a factor that could actually be affecting your bowling game!
+Instead, the terms wet and dry refer to the saturation of oil on the lanes, a factor that could be affecting your bowling game!

 What are Wet and Dry Lanes?

-As a new bowler, you shouldn’t worry about oil patterns too much since you’ll first be working on throwing your ball as accurately as possible.
-However, as you progress into a better bowler you will eventually want to learn how to figure out lane conditions or ‘read the lanes’ as it is commonly called.
+As a new bowler, you shouldn’t worry about oil patterns too much since you’ll first be working on throwing your bowling ball as accurately as possible.
+However, as you progress into a better bowler, you will eventually want to learn how to figure out the lane conditions or ‘read the lanes’ as it is commonly called.

 One of the best ways to do this is to figure out if the lane is dry or wet and what that exactly means to you as a bowler.

-When bowlers talk about how a lane is wet or ‘oily’ they are referring to the fact that there is some heavy saturation of oil down on the lane.
-Every lane has an oil pattern applied to it, this oil pattern, in turn, affects how a bowling ball will progress down the lane and how it will hook.
+When bowlers talk about how a lane is wet or ‘oily’, they refer to the fact that there is some heavy saturation of oil on the lane.
+Every lane has an oil pattern applied to it.
+This oil pattern, in turn, affects how a bowling ball will progress down the lane and how it will hook.

-When there is a lot of oil on the lane it’s wet and the ball slides down the lane a longer distance before hooking.
+When there is a lot of oil on the lane, it’s wet, and bowling balls slide down the lane a longer distance before hooking.
 Because of the sliding, the break point, the proper place for the bowling ball to turn for the hook, can be missed.

-If your ball refuses to hook, there is probably a high saturation of oil down and you can make adjustments to the right to combat this lane condition.
+If your bowling ball refuses to hook, there is probably a high saturation of oil down, and you can adjust to the right to combat the lane conditions.

 As you might have figured out, a dry lane is the opposite of a wet or ‘oily’ lane.
-When a lane is dry there is less oil down on the lane and the ball tends to hook faster as it rolls down the lane.
-Due to this fast hooking, many bowlers find dry oil patterns to be very difficult to navigate.
+When a lane is dry, there is less oil down, and the bowling ball tends to hook faster as it rolls down the lane.
+Due to this fast hooking, many bowlers find dry oil patterns complicated to navigate.

-To figure out if you are dealing with a dry lane you can once again approach the center dot.
-After you throw you ball watch if the ball pulls to the left as it rolls down the lane.
-If it does, the lane is probably dry and you need to make adjustments to combat this issue.
+To figure out if you are dealing with a dry lane, you can again approach the center dot.
+After you throw your bowling ball, watch if the ball pulls to the left as it rolls down the lane.
+If it does, the lane is probably dry, and you need to make adjustments to combat this issue.

 What’s the Best Bowling Ball for Dry Lanes?

-When selecting a bowling ball for dry lanes it is important to know the basic criteria you should be looking for.
-A bowling ball is generally made up of two parts, the coverstock or surface of the ball and the core of the ball.
+When selecting bowling balls for dry lanes, it is essential to know the basic criteria.
+A bowling ball is generally made up of two parts: the ball’s coverstock or surface and the ball’s core.

-Weight plates and hole layouts play a part in a bowling ball’s makeup as well but the coverstock and core make up most of the bowling ball in its entirety.
+Weight plates and hole layouts play a part in the makeup of bowling balls, but the coverstock and core make up most of the bowling ball in its entirety.

-You will want a bowling ball with a shiny or plastic looking cover that has a high polish (you can polish the bowling ball to suit your needs if need).
-These are stiff coverstocks that will help you transverse dry lanes more efficiently.
-Poly urethane bowling balls will probably suit your needs on a dry lane the best.
+You will want a bowling ball with a shiny or plastic-looking cover with a high polish (you can polish the bowling ball to suit your needs if needed).
+These stiff coverstocks will help you transverse dry lanes more efficiently.
+Poly urethane bowling balls will probably suit your needs on dry lanes the best.

 “Pathogen X” by Pyramid

-Its strength, versatility, and kickback help it navigate through dry conditions with practiced ease, making sure there is no loss in power when it makes a break for the pocket.
+Its strength, versatility, and kickback help it navigate through dry conditions with practiced ease, ensuring no loss in power when it makes a break for the pocket.

-The Pathogen X can be on the pricy side but this is one of those cases where you are paying for a high-quality piece of equipment.
-Sometimes the extra price tag can be worth it in terms of game improvement.
+The Pathogen X can be on the pricy side, but this is one of those cases where you are paying for a high-quality piece of equipment.
+Sometimes the extra price tag can be worth it for in-game improvement.

-The ball can be used by beginners but is recommended towards more experienced bowlers since it is geared toward expert handling and powerful hooks.
+The bowling ball can be used by beginners but is recommended for more experienced bowlers since it is geared toward expert handling and powerful hooks.

 “Path Rising” by Pyramid

-Another good ball by Pyramid is the Path Rising ball; it’s a great entry-level ball for beginners trying to get a handle on dry lanes.
-With a symmetrical core for stability and a pearl coverstock Path Rising is built for high efficiency on dry lanes but can still be used on other conditions as well.
+Another good bowling ball is the Pyramid Path bowling ball; it’s a great entry-level ball for beginners trying to get a handle on dry lanes.
+Path Rising bowling ball is built for high efficiency on dry lanes with a symmetrical core for stability and a pearl coverstock but can still be used in other conditions.

 How Do You Make Angle Adjustments on Dry Lanes?

-The key to figuring out the adjustments needed on your lane is to your have base throw mastered so that you can compare all other throws to your base throw.
-Many bowlers do this by aiming for the center dot during their warm-ups and making adjustments based off how their ball reacts.
+The key to figuring out the adjustments needed on your lane is to have base throw mastered to compare all other throws to your base throw.
+Many bowlers aim for the center dot during their warm-ups and make adjustments based on how their bowling ball react.

-As stated before, if the ball does not hook very well you may be dealing with a wet lane.
-In order to adjust to this, you need to make a shift to the right and turn your shoulders in order to ‘close’ them.
-This helps you adjust and deal with wet, oily lanes as you work out the lane conditions.
+If the bowling ball does not hook very well, you may be dealing with a wet lane.
+You need to shift to the right and turn your shoulders to ‘close’ them to adjust to this.
+Shifting helps you adjust and deal with wet, oily lanes as you work out the lane conditions.

 You probably deal with a drier lane if the bowling ball pulls to the left during your warm-up.
-To combat a dry lane, it is important that you adjust yourself to the left and ‘open’ your shoulders.
+To combat a dry lane, you must adjust yourself to the left and ‘open’ your shoulders.

-This helps you navigate dry lanes better and helps your ball get down the lane and hook better.
-The important thing to remember while adjusting your angles is that you should make your adjustments in the same direction of the error.
+Shifting to the left helps you navigate dry lanes better and helps your bowling ball get down the lane and hook better.
+The critical thing to remember while adjusting your angles is that you should make your adjustments in the same direction as the error.

-So if you are having problems with the right side of the lane your adjustments should be based off the right.
-The same can be said for the left side of the lane, make adjustments on the left side to counteract any problems you should have.
+If you have problems on the right side of the lane, make adjustments to the right to offset.
+The same can be said for the left side of the lane; make adjustments on the left side to counteract any problems you should have.

 How Do You Reduce Your Bowling Hook on Dry Lanes?